Salted Fried Shrimp

 Dunk these crunchy bites in sour lime juice or pop them down the hatch, heads and all.

-The shells of these crispy, twice-fried shrimp from Hoàng Gia in New Orleans are fully edible.
-The local shrimp farmers enjoy this dish as a snack or appetizer, dunked in the accompanying salty-sour lime juice and with plenty of cold beer.
-Take the time to fry the shrimp in batches, and avoid crowding the pot, which will lower the temperature of the hot oil.
+The crunchy shells of these twice-fried shrimp from karaoke bar Hoàng Gia in East New Orleans are fully edible.
+Local shrimpers of Vietnamese descent enjoy this dish as a snack or appetizer, dunked in a salty-sour lime juice.
+Fry the shrimp in batches and avoid crowding the pot, which will lower the temperature of the hot oil.

-- 2 Tbsp. canola oil, plus more for deep-frying
+- 2 tbsp. vegetable oil, plus more for deep frying

 - ¼ cups fresh lime juice

 - Kosher salt and freshly ground black pepper

 - ⅓ cups rice flour